FINDING OUR CHURCH

 Children, birth through age 3, can be dropped off in the nursery before each service and Faith University, our Sunday school hour.
 The nursery entrance is located on the east side of the main lobby area.
 Qualified caregivers look forward to making sure your kids have a safe and enjoyable time.
 A nursing mother’s room is available in the church nursery, and a cry room is located at the back of the worship center for parents and their children during the Sunday service.

-Kids can head upstairs to our classroom area (Room 203 or 204) to participate in age-specific crafts, games and gospel-centered stories.
+Kids from ages 3 to 5 can head upstairs to our classroom area (Room 203 or 204) to participate in age-specific crafts, games and gospel-centered stories.
 Kids in this age group join all of us in the worship center for the opening of the service before being dismissed.
 If you are unsure of which classroom your child should go to, please ask an usher at the back of the worship center.

 You will find that the dress at Faith Baptist is diverse.
 You will see a little bit of everything from dresses and dress coats to jeans and t-shirts on a Sunday morning.
 Please wear what is comfortable for you.